-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the paper.
-The manuscript should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
-Review and professional publication articles should also be accurate and objective, and editorial ‘opinion’ works should be clearly identified as such.
+Authors presenting the results of original research must provide an accurate report of the work performed, followed by an objective discussion of its significance.
+The underlying data should be accurately represented in the article.
+The manuscript should contain sufficient detail as well as references to enable others to replicate the study.
+Including fraudulent or knowingly inaccurate statements is considered unethical behavior and is unacceptable.
+Review articles should also be accurate and objective, and editorial "opinion" articles should be clearly marked as such.

 Originality and acknowledgement of sources

-Authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted and permission has been obtained where necessary.
-Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
-Plagiarism in all its forms constitutes unethical behavior and is unacceptable.
+All submitted articles must be original works.
+If authors have used the work and/or words of others, they must ensure that proper citation or quotation is used and permission has been obtained where necessary.
+Authors must always give proper acknowledgment of the work of others, and must cite all publications that have influenced the nature of the submitted articles.
+Plagiarism in any form is considered unethical behavior and is unacceptable.

 Multiple, redundant or concurrent publication

-Authors should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+It is not appropriate for authors to publish manuscripts that describe basically the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal at the same time is considered unethical behavior and is unacceptable.

 TATuP will consider for review articles previously available as preprints, on condition that the authors agree to the following: The authors retain copyright to the preprint and are permitted to submit to the journal; The authors declare that a preprint is available within the cover letter presented during submission.
 This must include a link to the location of the preprint; Should the submission be published, the authors are expected to update the information associated with the preprint version to show that a final version has been published in the journal, including the DOI linking directly to the publication.
 Any previous publication as a preprint should be disclosed in the paper.